Asashou/notes/09_pandas/09_pandas.md

         - the hint that something is wrong is that `dtype=object` instead of say `dtype=int`
         - `a.shape` is `(3,)` and `a.ndim` is `1`, i.e. this is just a 1D array
         - `a[:, 0]` gives an IndexError, again because it isn't 2D
-        - this is no different from a list of lists, i.e. can't index into columns, even though it looks almost like a 2D array
+        - `a` is no better than a list of lists, i.e. can't index into columns, even though `missd`almost looks like a 2D array
     - so, missing data can't simply be left out when creating numpy arrays
     - to represent missing data in numpy, can use a placeholder called `np.nan`
     - nan = "not a number"
     ```python
     nand = [[1, 2, 3],
-            [4, np.nan, 6],
+            [4, 5, np.nan],
             [7, 8, 9]]
     ````
-    - now converting to an array is useful again:
+    - now converting to an array is useful:
         - `a = np.array(nand)`
         - `a.shape` is `(3, 3)` and `a.ndim` is `2`
         - can index into columns: `a[:, 0]` works